Kevin-Robertson/Powermad/README.md

 ### New-ADIDNSNode

-This function adds an DNS node to an Active Directory-Integrated DNS (ADIDNS) Zone through an encrypted LDAP add request.
+This function adds a DNS node to an Active Directory-Integrated DNS (ADIDNS) Zone through an encrypted LDAP add request.

 ##### Example: